How Workers' Compensation Exemptions Work - and How to Get One

 Exemptions for Independent Contractors, Sole Proprietors, Owners

 Workers compensation is a state-based program that provides insurance benefits to employees who become ill or injured on the job.
-All businesses with employees must pay the cost of workers' compensation insurance, but some small businesses that have been classified as employers can exempt themselves from having to pay these costs for workers who are considered non-employees, like contract workers.
+All businesses with employees must pay the cost of workers' compensation insurance based on the number of employees.

 Workers' Compensation Exemption